Kernix13/guitar-chord-names/README.md

 # Guitar Chord Names

-1. Enter the notes of a guitar chord to get the "proper" name for the chord.
+1. Enter the notes of a guitar chord to get the name for the chord, as well as the names of other chords which contain the same notes.
-1. Enter notes to find scales that have the same notes
+1. Or enter the notes of a chord to find scales that have the all or most of the sane notes.
-1. Something else here
+1. SVG chord shpe for the chord you entered is coming soon.
+With an account, you will be able to save your chords to your profile.

 Check out my website [Every Guitar Chord](https://everyguitarchord.com/ 'Every Guitar Chord website') for quality blog posts and PDF files for download.